 Read on to find out…

 As we mentioned in our intro, there’s a lot of data out there.
-Indeed, IDC predicts that the Global Datasphere will grow from 33 Zettabytes (ZB) in 2018 to 175 ZB by 2025.
+IDC predicts that the Global Datasphere will grow from 33 Zettabytes (ZB) in 2018 to 175 ZB by 2025.

 The downside of all this upside?
 All that data creates a gaping threat vector for cyber attack — unless you have the data protection technology in place to secure it.

-Viewed from one angle, AI/ML is a positive boon for risk management.
+Speaking of Machine Learning, AI/ML is a positive boon for risk management.
 Using AI, cyber security teams can rapidly scan vast quantities of data for potential threats that they otherwise wouldn’t have the time or resources to detect.
 In this way, AI massively accelerates threat detection and response times.

 Cloud migration is an essential component of digital transformation and is now commonplace, as businesses seek out the speed, flexibility, scalability and security that cloud brings.